Are you considering starting a home business? Here are some planning issues, tax rules and tips to keep in mind.

 When you are carrying on a sole proprietorship, any income earned by the business is reported on your tax return under “Business income” (or Professional, Farming or Fishing income if you are engaged in one of those kinds of businesses).

 The tax return requires you to show both gross revenues (total sales) and business income (after expenses).
-You will also need to file an income statement showing the details of your revenues and expenses (broken down by category — e.g. Advertising expenses, Office supplies, Meals & entertainment, Telephone, etc.).
-This is normally done on Form T2125, but is not required to be.
+You will also need to file an income statement showing the details of your revenues and expenses (broken down by category — e.g., Advertising expenses, Office supplies, Meals & entertainment [which are only half deductible], Utilities, etc.).
+This is normally done on Form T2125 but is not required to be.

 Your net business income is combined with your other sources of income on your return, like employment income and investment income, to reach “total income”.